 A visa for teleworking may not be granted when the conditions of the application coincide with those of the visa for intra-company transfer.

-Proof of residence in the consular district.
-Nationals and legal residents in this consular demarcation may submit their visa application.
-Legal residents must provide documentation proving their residence (residence permit or valid visa).
+12. - Proof of residence in the consular district.
+Nationals and legal residents in Thailand, Myanmar, Cambodia and Laos, may submit their visa application.
+Legal residents must provide documentation proving their residence in the countries above (residence permit or valid visa).

-Proof of the identity and capacity of the representative.
+13. - Proof of the identity and capacity of the representative.
 If the submission of the visa application through a representative is authorised, a copy of the representative's identity card or passport and the power of attorney or document proving representation shall be submitted.
-The originals shall be shown at the time of submission of the application.
+The original shall be shown at the time of submission of the application.

 A recent photograph, passport size, 3x4 cm, in colour, with a light background, taken from the front, without dark glasses, reflections or clothing that hides the oval of the face.